noahehall/nodeproto/app/api/middleware/README.md

+# TLDR
+  - middleware used by all versions of all apis

+# design
-see koa middleware guide for more info
+  - see koa middleware guide for more info